xis/baraka/README.md

 	router.Run()
 }
 ```
-you can use baraka with the other http server libraries, just pass the http.Request to the parser.Parse function.
+You can use baraka with the other http server libraries, just pass the http.Request to the parser.Parse function.

 ## Filtering Parts
 You can filter parts by their properties, like part's content type.
 Parser can inspect the part's bytes and detect the type of the part with the Inspector.